-If a new capital gain arises because you have not met the rollover conditions by the end of the replacement asset period (two years) you can choose the retirement exemption instead.
+If a new capital gain arises because you have not met the further conditions by the end of the replacement asset period (two years) you can choose the retirement exemption instead.
 For those gains you do not need to meet the basic conditions again but you must meet the retirement exemption conditions.

-EXAMPLE: Small business rollover
+Example: small business rollover